squidfunk/mkdocs-material/docs/customization.md

 # Customization

-Project documentation is as diverse as the projects themselves and Material for MkDocs is a good starting point for making it look great.
-However, as you write your documentation, you may reach a point where some small adjustments are necessary to preserve your brand's style.
+Project documentation is as diverse as the projects themselves and Material for MkDocs is a great starting point for making it look beautiful.
+However, as you write your documentation, you may reach a point where small adjustments are necessary to preserve your brand's style.

 ## Adding assets

 [MkDocs][1] provides several ways to customize a theme.
-In order to make a few tweaks to an existing theme, you can just add your stylesheets and JavaScript files to the `docs` directory.
+In order to make a few tweaks to Material for MkDocs, you can just add your stylesheets and JavaScript files to the `docs` directory.

   [1]: https://www.mkdocs.org